Aoyetibo557/kg_aoyetibo557_2021/README.md

    to determine if a number in the array is greater than nine(9), it would call the splitToDigit function and save the returned value into a temp variable.
    Then a for loop would iterate over the temp varable and call the toWords() function while saving the return of the call into a concatanating variable called 'word'.

+## Run
+Clone or download repo, navaigte to the location where its saved via your prefferes command line tool, run "node main.js <input values>"